Alcohol and Drug Prevention Policy

 There are many serious and potentially irreversible or life-threatening effects from the use of controlled substances.
 A summary of these effects is available on the WKU Student Wellness website.

-Information regarding appropriate responses to students perceived to be under the influence of alcohol and/or illicit drugs while engaged in University activities or on University premises is available on the Judicial Affairs website.
+Information regarding appropriate responses to students perceived to be under the influence of alcohol and/or illicit drugs while engaged in University activities or on University premises is available on the Student Conduct website.

 Penalties and Sanctions

-Under University regulations, students who violate the standards of conduct relating to alcohol and other drug use may be subject to disciplinary action under student disciplinary process.
+Under University regulations, students who violate the standards of conduct relating to alcohol and other drug use may be subject to Student Conduct Action under student conduct process.
 Sanctions include, but are not limited to, warnings, restricted University participation, parental notification, suspension from the University or probation, suspension or termination of employment.
 Students who reside in Western Kentucky University housing are subject to additional disciplinary action which may vary from a warning to termination of their housing contract.
 Specifically defined sanctions for conduct violations appear in the Student Handbook.

 In addition to University sanctions, individuals may face prosecution and imprisonment under state and federal laws which make such acts felony and misdemeanor crimes.
 Under University regulations, and state and federal drug laws, the gravity of the sanction depends on the classification of the controlled substance, the particular activity (possession or trafficking, which includes manufacture, sale, and possession with intent to sell) and amounts involved, and whether it is a first or multiple offense or conviction.

-Charts detailing Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance and Penalties of Kentucky Law for Driving under the Influence (KRS 189) appear on the Judicial Affairs website.
+Charts detailing Federal Penalties and Sanctions for Illegal Possession of a Controlled Substance and Penalties of Kentucky Law for Driving under the Influence (KRS 189) appear on the Student Conduct website.

 Additional information pertaining to federal penalties for certain drug-related offenses by the federal government appears on the U.S. Department of Justice, Drug Enforcement Administration web site.